dtnewman/zappa_boilerplate/README.md

 Undeploy
 --------
-Undeploying your code is simple.
+Undeploying your project is simple.
 Just run the following command:
 ```
 $ zappa undeploy
 ```

 Advanced Features
 -----------------
-This project is simply meant to be boilerplate template to get you started, but Zappa has a bunch of cool features that I did not touch in this repo.
-Checkout the [Zappa](https://github.com/Miserlou/Zappa) repository for a description of all of Zappa's features.
+This project is meant to be a simple boilerplate template to get you started, but Zappa has a bunch of cool features that I did not touch in this repo.
+Checkout the [Zappa](https://github.com/Miserlou/Zappa) repository for more info.

 Acknowledgements